Jotaro-Gaming/Jotaro-Gaming/README.md

 13 year old
-programmer (i mean thats obvious thats why i have git) currently learning haxeflixel and tryna learn c++ c c# and python but i hsvent started learing those so i can only pro gramme haxeflixel and scratch stuff
+programmer (i mean thats obvious thats why i have git) currently learning haxeflixel and tryna learn c++ c c# and python but i havent started learning those so i can only program haxeflixel and scratch stuff